ansible/molecule/docs/ansible-native.md

 ## Supplemental Inventory Generation

 In the ansible-native approach, Molecule generates only a supplemental inventory file containing molecule-specific variables that are made available to playbooks.
 This includes environment variables like `MOLECULE_SCENARIO_DIRECTORY`, `MOLECULE_EPHEMERAL_DIRECTORY`, and scenario metadata.
 The primary inventory comes from the sources specified in `ansible.executor.args.ansible_playbook`, allowing full integration with existing inventory management systems while maintaining Molecule's testing capabilities.

+## Logging Into / Listing Instances

+Ansible-native scenarios declare no `platforms:` section, so Molecule has no static list of instance names to show in `molecule list` or connect to for `molecule login`.
+Instead, both commands query the real inventory - the same sources configured under `ansible.executor.args.ansible_playbook` (e.g. `--inventory=inventory/`) - by running `ansible-inventory` against them:

+- `molecule list` calls `ansible-inventory --list` and reports every host key found under `_meta.hostvars`, instead of a single blank instance name.
+- `molecule login [--host <name>]` calls `ansible-inventory --host <name>` for that host and reads `ansible_host`, `ansible_user`, `ansible_port`, and `ansible_ssh_private_key_file` off of it to build the SSH command.
+If `--host` is omitted and exactly one host is found, that one is used automatically.

+This reuses whatever inventory sources `ansible-playbook` itself already resolves against - there is no separate, molecule-specific bookkeeping file to keep in sync.
+(If a create playbook happens to populate the older `instance_config.yml` convention, that is still consulted first; the inventory query is the fallback used when that file doesn't exist or has no entry for the instance - you do not need to choose one mechanism exclusively.)

+### Connection details must be written to disk, not just registered as facts

+`ansible-inventory` runs as a fresh, separate process each time `login`/`list` is invoked - it re-parses whatever is on disk at the configured `--inventory` path at that moment.
+It does **not** see anything a `create.yml` play added only in-memory at runtime, such as `ansible.builtin.add_host`, or facts registered from `podman_container`/`ec2_instance`/etc. and never persisted anywhere.

+This matters whenever a resource's connection details (an IP address, a published port) are only known after `create.yml` provisions it.
+To make `login`/`list` work for those hosts, `create.yml` needs to write the resolved values to a real inventory source under the `--inventory` path - typically a `host_vars/<name>.yml` file - as shown in the [Container Testing Resources](#container-testing-resources) and [Cloud Testing Resources](#cloud-testing-resources) examples above.
+A static inventory where `ansible_host`/`ansible_port`/etc. are already known ahead of time (e.g. the [Host-Based Testing](#host-based-testing) example) needs no such step - those values are already on disk.